Lyric coloratura soprano Abigail Raiford has been praised

 most recent international trip took her to Tokyo, which captured her heart with

-its natural and architechtural beauty, culture and delicious food.
+its natural and architectural beauty, culture and delicious food.